-A total of 517 persons applied for initial licensure in North Carolina between July 1, 2019, and June 30, 2020.
-Of the 517 applications, there are 76 pending licenses and 24 that failed to complete or withdrew their application.
-As indicated above, 140 applied for licensing who were residents of North Carolina.
-Of those N.C. residents, 150 took, and 124 passed the NBRC examination between July 1, 2019, and June 30, 2020.
-The remainder of the applicants were from out of state, and testing data was not available.
+A total of 1297 persons applied for initial licensure in North Carolina between July 1, 2021, and June 30, 2022.
+Of the 1297 applications, there are 149 pending licenses and 79 that failed to complete or withdrew their application.
+As indicated above, 221 applied for licensing who were residents of North Carolina.
+Of those N.C. residents, 334 took or applied to take the NBRC examination, and 217 passed the NBRC examination between July 1, 2021, and June 30, 2022 while 92 failed the exam and 23 failed to show for the exam.
+The larger number of people taking the exam relative to the 217 applications reflects all testing during the year and not necessarily for the graduates from 2021-2022.
+The remainder of the applicants were from out of state, and testing data was not available, but those who changed residence before the exam would be included in the state totals for the NBRC.
 The remaining applicants already held the required credential for licensing.

-- (5) The number to whom initial licenses were issued: 382 - (5a) The number who failed the examination. (new, added S.L.
-2014-Chapter 120, s.4): 26 - (6) The number who applied for license by reciprocity or comity: 63 - (7) The number who were granted licenses by reciprocity or comity: 63 - (7a) The number of official complaints received involving licensed or unlicensed activity: 52 - (7b) The number of disciplinary actions taken against licensees: 10; The number of other actions taken against non-licensees: 0 - (8) The number of licenses suspended or revoked this fiscal year: 0 - (9) The number of licenses terminated this fiscal year for any reason other than failure to pay the required renewal fee: 0 - (9a) The number of applicants for a license: 518; The number granted a license: 382 - (9b) The number of applicants with a conviction record: 27; The number of applicants with a conviction record granted a license: 27; Denied a license for any reason: 0; and Denied a license because of a conviction: 0. - (10) The substance of any anticipated request by the occupational licensing Board to the General Assembly to amend statutes related to the occupational licensing Board:
+- (5) The number to whom initial licenses were issued: 1101 - (5a) The number who failed the examination. (new, added S.L.
+2014-Chapter 120, s.4): 92 - (6) The number who applied for license by reciprocity or comity: 686 - (7) The number who were granted licenses by reciprocity or comity: 685 - (7a) The number of official complaints received involving licensed or unlicensed activity: 33 - (7b) The number of disciplinary actions taken against licensees: 7; The number of other actions taken against non-licensees: 0 - (8) The number of licenses suspended or revoked this fiscal year: 0 - (9) The number of licenses terminated this fiscal year for any reason other than failure to pay the required renewal fee: 1 - (9a) The number of applicants for a license: 1291; The number granted a license: 1101 - (9b) The number of applicants with a conviction record: 68; The number of applicants with a conviction record granted a license: 68; Denied a license for any reason: 0; and Denied a license because of a conviction: 0. - (9c) The number of applicants with military training: 4, the number granted a license: 4; the number denied a license for any reason: 0; summary of the reasons for denial; NA. - (9d) The number of applicants who are military spouses: 2; number granted a license: 2; number denied a license for any reason: 0; and summary of the reasons for denial: NA. - (10) The substance of any anticipated request by the occupational licensing Board to the General Assembly to amend statutes related to the occupational licensing Board: